ropensci-archive/roweb2/content/technotes/2018-07-12-phylogram.md

 [phangorn](https://github.com/KlausVigo/phangorn) and
 [phytools](http://blog.phytools.org/) make R an ideal platform for phylogenetic analysis.
-Yet the many of the different tree formats are not well integrated, as pointed out in a recent [post](https://ropensci.org/blog/2018/05/17/treeio/).
+Yet the many different tree formats are not well integrated, as pointed out in a recent [post](https://ropensci.org/blog/2018/05/17/treeio/).